 - Nominee must disclose all other financial sponsorships and donations received as well

-- Nominee must be able to attend the NMPRA National Meeting in 2016
+- Nominee must be able to attend the NMPRA National Meeting on the year of application

 Please email application to firstname.lastname@example.org